Danishh-ux/gpt-from-scratch/README.md

 ## Overview

 This project trains a small GPT-style model on a plain text corpus and generates new text in the same style, character by character.
-It's inspired by Andrej Karpathy's "Let's build GPT" walkthrough, implemented independently as a learning exercise.

 ## Architecture